-5 Adaptation options and yield change
+Adaptation options and yield change

-Adaptation at the plantation level is already occurring.
-Producers are trialling mulching to reduce weed growth and soil water loss, incorporating organic matter, using cover crops, and harvesting rainwater.
-However, given the predicted changing climatic conditions, considerable additional effort will be required to enable the industry to adapt.
-And given the dominant influence of the wet zone shown in Appendix Table 2, the adaptation practices required in the expected future climate should be focussed on mitigating the impact of increased maximum temperature.
+Given the dominant influence of the wet zone shown in Table 3, the adaptation practices required in the expected future climate should be focussed on mitigating the impact of increased maximum temperature.

-Some of the adaptation strategies identified by researchers as being effective for coconut are summer or drought irrigation, targeted application of high doses of fertilizer to capture the positive effect of climate change (increase in rainfall and CO2), innovative soil moisture conservation (coconut husk or dust pits), growing short term pulses and growing drought tolerant varieties (Hebbar et al., 2013; Naresh Kumar et al., 2013).
+Some of the adaptation strategies identified as being effective for coconut are summer or drought irrigation, application of high doses of fertilizer to capture the positive effect of climate change (increase in rainfall and CO2), soil moisture conservation (mulching, cover crops, coconut husk or dust pits and rainwater harvesting), growing short term pulses and growing drought tolerant varieties (Hebbar et al., 2013; Naresh Kumar et al., 2013).
 Shifting of cultivation to more suitable areas can be considered as another strategy to overcome the total yield loss.
-In a previous study, the increase in rainfall in the intermediate zone has suggested an increase in moderately suitable areas for coconut towards the north and south-west part of the zone (Jayathilaka et al., 2012).
+In a previous study, increase in rainfall in the intermediate zone has suggested an increase in moderately suitable areas for coconut towards north and south-west part of the zone (Jayathilaka et al., 2012).
 This shows productivity improvements in the existing coconut lands due to favourable rainfall.

 The predicted climatic conditions for these three sites show that an increase in the maximum temperature would be the main yield limiting factor despite an increasing rainfall trend.
 This temperature increase is already clear in historical data for the wet zone, where favourable temperature conditions for coconut are starting to change and become less favourable.
-Generally, rainfall increase is offsetting the temperature effect to some extent (IPCC, 2014b).
+Generally, rainfall increase is offsetting the temperature effect to some extent (IPCC, 2014c).
 Moisture conservation practices are recommended for regions where rainfall is low and dry periods are prominent (intermediate and dry zone).
-However, since the temperature peak during the February/March period is prominent with a slight rainfall increase, the transpiration rate will be high.
+However, since the temperature peak during the February/March period is prominent with slight rainfall increase, the transpiration rate will be high.
 Adapting these practices (moisture conservation, suitable intercropping to change the micro climate and diversify the income, weed management, fertilizer application and organic matter improvement) will help to improve plant vigour and to sustain the current productivity level or to gain the optimum benefit of climate change under future climatic conditions.
 These can be considered as good agricultural practices that will improve the productivity and income of the farmers.
-A higher level of adoption of these practices can be considered as a way of adapting to productivity changes due to climate change.
+A high level of adoption of these practices can be considered as a way of adapting to productivity changes due to climate change.
 The other option for adapting to climate change is through the adoption of new technologies.
 More efficient irrigation systems and heat tolerant cultivars would come under this category.

-A heat tolerant cultivar or a variety that can withstand the temperature increase to perform well under increased temperature conditions would be the long-term solution, although it may take many years to develop for coconut.
+A heat tolerant cultivar or a variety that can withstand the temperature increase to perform well under increased temperature conditions would be the long term solution, although it may take many years to develop for coconut.
 Cultivars with drought tolerant traits are important for moisture stress which is observed in each climatic zone.

-In all, ten potential adaptation option scenarios were considered, in addition to current practice.
-These scenarios are shown in Table 2.
+Ten potential adaptation option scenarios were considered, in addition to current practice.
+These scenarios are shown in Table 4.

 If we assume the need for a high level of adaptation measures (from among the above practices), each adaptation practice will somewhat reduce the total yield loss.
-These options, under different adaptation levels and relative yield changes in terms of total industry, are represented in Table 3.
+These options, under different adaptation levels and relative yield changes in terms of total industry, are represented in Table 5.